icyxiaowenyi/ai-take-home-test-main/README.md

 - **Implement your own networks**: you are free to choose what you deem most appropriate, but we recommend using CNN and their variants
 - Use a more complex dataset, such as Fashion-MNIST

-## Questions

-Try to prepare some short answers to the following questions below for discussion in the interview.

-* What is the role of the discriminator in a GAN model?
-Use this project's discriminator as an example.

-* The generator network in this code base takes two arguments: `noise` and `labels`.
-What are these inputs and how could they be used at inference time to generate an image of the number 5?

-* What steps are needed to deploy a model into production?

-* If you wanted to train with multiple GPUs, what can you do in pytorch lightning to make sure data is allocated to the correct GPU?

 ## Submission